-He was considered one of the best defenders in the world during his prime.
-However, his career with the Azzurri was limited by the same period with Franco Baresi, Alessandro Costacurta, Mauro Tassotti, Pietro Vierchowod, Riccardo Ferri, Giuseppe Bergomi, Gianluca Pessotto, Paolo Maldini, and in latter years, stars like Fabio Cannavaro, and Alessandro Nesta.
-For club football, he played nearly a decade for Napoli during Duego Maradona's years before moving to Juvnetus.
+Ferrara's career with Italy was limited by playing in the same period with Franco Baresi, Alessandro Costacurta, Pietro Vierchowod, Riccardo Ferri, Giuseppe Bergomi, Paolo Maldini, Fabio Cannavaro, and Alessandro Nesta.
+For club football, he played nearly a decade for Napoli during Diego Maradona's years before moving to Juvnetus.
 At Juventus, he won 6 scudettis and a single Champions' League.

 CB: Alessandro Costacurta

 He was Baresi's partner at central defense for both club and country.
 He was a long term serving member of AC Milan.
 He was a part of 5 Champions' League winning team for AC Milan.
 However, he only played 59 times for Italy because largely of injuries.
-He went to two World Cup Finals (in 1994 and 1998), as well as a European Championship in 1996.
-With Italy, he managed to reach the 1994 World Cup Final, which was lost against Brazil on penalties.
+He went to two World Cup Finals (in 1994 and 1998), as well as a Euro 1996.

 CB: Fabio Cannavaro